 Regional mine rescue stations were consolidated in 1999.
 All mine rescue equipment is now located in a single centrally located station in Kamloops.
-This station is under the supervision of the Inspector of Mines, and the Director of Health and Safety in Victoria.
+This station is under the supervision of the Inspector of Mines, Health and Safety based in Kamloops, and the Deputy Chief Inspector of Health and Safety in Victoria.